Broken Hill, Australia Hero Image

 Regional Business Hub - NSW GovernmentThe NSW Government's Regional Business Hubs sometimes offer free coworking or desk space, though availability varies.
 Check with the local Broken Hill branch for current offerings.
 This is a good option for connecting with the local business community.

 Planning to live in Broken Hill long-term?
-Australia Digital Nomad Visa lets remote workers live legally in Australia.
+Australia Digital Nomad Visa lets remote workers live legally.

 View full requirements →